(This road leads to the Enigma behind Pink Floyd. This is part of my manuscript to show a little about who I am)

 It was June of 1964 and I was about to turn 13 in August, when The Rolling Stones embarked on their first American tour and Detroit was their sixth show, but I was too young to go.
 I still remember so clearly seeing them in the newspaper for the first time.
 They didn’t look at all like the Beatles with matching suits and evenly cut long hair.
 The Rolling Stones looked more like the bad boys of rock’n’roll, each showing a different style of cool, wearing a sweater, vest, jacket and differing long hair styles and the pointy black leather boots.
 I fell in love with Mick Jagger immediately and I knew that the Stones were the band for me.
 I had heard some of their music, but hadn’t really seen pictures.
 Their edgy Rockin’ Blues music style definitely fit their images.

-The first song of theirs that I recall hearing was “Not Fade Away” and then seeing them perform on the Mike Douglas show.
-Mick, his lips, playing his maracas, standing on one leg and shaking it, is the first great scene of my rock and roll adventure.
+Watching the Stones perform that song on the Mike Douglas show.
+Mick, his lips, playing his maracas, standing on one leg and shaking it, is the first coolest scene of my rock and roll adventure.

 With my love for Mick Jagger, I didn’t last but a year and a half at Catholic High School.
 When the Mother Superior saw all the magazine clippings of Mick taped inside my locker, she had them ripped up and thrown away.
 She made up a story about something I had done and had me kicked out of school.
 Nuns were always right back then even when they were wrong.
 It was one of the best things that ever happened to me though!
 I enrolled in a much more advanced public school where I learned from new friends about the Rock’n’Roll Palace called the Grande Ballroom..Thank you Mick!
 They threw away my magazine clippings, but my love for you and your music did not fade away!